elves/elvish/PACKAGING.md

   ./cmd/elvish
 ```

-Example when building a development version with a patch for Linux or Windows:
+Example when building a development version with a patch, on a platform where
+PIE is application:

 ```sh
 go build -buildmode=pie -trimpath \